Allergy & Anaphylaxis Training for Schools

 Why schools choose First Aid For All

-• The complete package – free online awareness for the whole team, plus the onsite practical the guidance expects.
+• The complete package – free online awareness for the whole team, plus the hands-on practical session that good practice strongly recommends.

 • Onsite, UK-wide – a qualified trainer comes to you, on a date that suits your school.

-• Up to date – including the new EURneffy needle-free nasal adrenaline, which many staff find easier to use.
+• Up to date – including the new EURneffy needle-free nasal adrenaline (the children’s 1mg dose for 15–30kg was approved on 12 June 2026), which many staff find easier to use.

 • Equipment too – we can advise on and supply your spare adrenaline and storage.

-The regulatory summaries on this page are provided for general guidance only and were correct at the time of writing, ahead of the Department for Education’s final guidance.
+The regulatory summaries on this page reflect the Department for Education’s statutory guidance Allergy safety in schools, published on 6 July 2026, and are provided for general guidance only — not legal advice.
 Always check the current requirements that apply to your school.
+The free allergy readiness check is a screening and preparation aid: it supports but does not replace your school’s own allergy safety policy, risk assessment or professional and clinical advice.
 The online course provides awareness/knowledge training and does not replace hands-on practical training or a formal first-aid qualification.